joshurtree/hyprsession/README.md

 ## TODO
 * Create and use a rules file for alternative handling of awkward applications.
-* Handle programs that create windows in forked processes by creating temporary window rules.
+* Handle application that create windows in forked processes by creating temporary window rules.
 * Save geometry of windows.